-In other words, in order to make a cash out refinance worth your while, you need to be in good shape equity-wise before you get started.
+In other words, in order to make a cash-out refinance loan worth your while, you’ll need to have a certain amount of equity.
 Rental properties with 30 to 40 percent equity are the best candidates for cash out.
-Owners who purchased years ago might even drop their rate while taking cash out.Check today’s non-owner occupied cash out rates here.
+Homeowners who purchased years ago might even drop their rate while taking cash out.Check today’s non-owner occupied cash out rates here.

-- The maximum loan-to-value is 75% for 1-unit properties and 70% for 2- to 4-unit properties.
-These maximums are lowered by 10% for adjustable rate mortgages.
+- The maximum loan-to-value ratio is 75% for 1-unit properties and 70% for 2- to 4-unit properties.
+These maximums are lowered by 10% for adjustable-rate mortgages.

 - If the property was listed for sale in the last six months, the maximum LTV is 70%.

 - The property must not be listed for sale at the time of loan application.